Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 available.

-While being able to determine the exact highest version of a label is sometimes useful (as the next section discusses), this is not always the case.
-If a user is searching for a specific version of a label, they only need to know whether the highest version at a given log entry is greater than or less than their target version -- not its exact value.
+While being able to determine the exact highest version of a label is sometimes useful (as discussed in {{greatest-version-searches}}), this is not always the case.
+Users searching for a specific version of a label only need to know whether the highest version at a given log entry is greater than or less than their target version -- not its exact value.
 A **truncated binary ladder** is one which stops after the first proof of inclusion for a version greater than or equal to the target version, or the first proof of non-inclusion for a version less than the target version.

-## Most Recent Version

-When users wish to search for the "most recent" version of a label, they must determine the highest version of the label that exists in the log overall -- not just a single log entry.
-To do this, users request a binary ladder for each node on the **frontier** of the log.
-The frontier consists of the root node of a search, followed by the entries produced by repeatedly calling `right` until reaching the last entry of the log.
-Using the same example of a search where the log has 50 entries, the frontier would be entries: 31, 47, 49.

-For the purpose of finding the highest version possible, requesting a binary ladder for each entry along the frontier is functionally the same as doing so for only the rightmost log entry.
-However, inspecting the entire frontier allows the user to verify that the search path leading to the last log entry represents a monotonic series of version increases, which minimizes opportunities for log misbehavior.

-Once the user has verified that the frontier lookups are monotonic and determined the highest version, the user then continues a binary search for this specific version.

 ## Maximum Lifetime

 A Transparency Log operator MAY define a maximum lifetime for log entries.
 If defined, it MUST be greater than zero seconds.
-Whether a log entry has surpassed its maximum lifetime is determined by subtracting the timestamp of the most recent log entry from the timestamp of the log entry in question.
+Whether a log entry has surpassed its maximum lifetime is determined by subtracting the timestamp of the rightmost log entry from the timestamp of the log entry in question.

 A user executing a search may arrive at a log entry which is past its maximum lifetime by either of two ways.
 The user may have inspected a log entry which is **not** expired and decided to recurse to the log entry's left child, which is expired.
-Alternatively, the root log entry may be expired, in which case the user would've started their search at the expired root log entry.
+Alternatively, the root log entry may be expired, in which case the user would've started their search at an expired root log entry.

 When a user's search proceeds from a log entry which is not expired to a log entry which is expired, the user is provided with a binary ladder from the